8 Top Wildlife Encounters in Western Australia

 Quokka’s give birth to a baby called Joey twice a year between January and August.
 Head to Rottnest in these months to see the newborn marsupials, many of which are naturally trusting and curious animals that may approach visitors.

 Go in search of quokkas and maybe even get a quokka selfie as part of our Whales and Wine of the South West self-drive itinerary (8 nights, year-round).

 7. Swim with a manta ray

 Manta rays are the largest of the rays and can be found in the Coral Bay region of Western Australia year round.
 The Manta Alfredi (otherwise known as the coastal manta) can measure between 2 and 4 metres in length from wing tip to wing tip and Coral Bay is one of the only places in the world to have a “resident” population of these graceful creatures.

-Manta rays are not dangerous to humans as they do not possess the stinging barb, however they can swim at speeds of up to 70km/hour.
-Why not snorkel or swim with these “eagles of the sea” on a lagoon, kayak and snorkel tour as part of our Western Reef Adventure tour (11 nights, year-round, fly drive).
+Manta rays are not dangerous to humans as they do not possess the stinging barb, however, they can swim at speeds of up to 70km/hour.
+Why not snorkel or swim with these “eagles of the sea” on a lagoon, kayak and snorkel tour as part of our Western Reef Adventure self-drive (11 nights, year-round)

 8. Search for Saltwater Crocodiles

 “Salties” as they are referred to by the Kimberley locals are one of the largest reptiles in the world.
 These powerful and territorial creatures can grow to over 6m in length and lay up to 50 eggs at any one time between November and May.